Master of Arts in Clinical Psychology: Pre-Doctoral

 The MA in Clinical Psychology: Pre-Doctoral degree offers students the opportunity of earning their Masters degree on their way to earning the Ph.D. in Clinical Psychology.
 Please, note that this option is only available to students who have been admitted to Sam Houston State University as doctoral students.
 As with the Ph.D. program, the demands of the MA: Pre-Doctoral degree’s training requirements are not amenable to part-time or weekend course schedules.

 Clinical psychology is the psychological science that seeks to understand, assess, and treat psychological disorders and conditions.
-SHSU psychology students’ published research has examined test development, personality assessment, psychopathology, gender and minority issues, jury processes, and public policy, among other topics.
-Students’ practicum experiences have involved work with severely disturbed clients, people with brain injuries, persons with addictions, troubled adolescents, children and families, and persons in the legal system.
-Practicum settings have included a variety of inpatient and residential settings (neuropsychiatric, rehabilitation, and university medical center), private psychological practices, and correctional settings.
+SHSU clinical psychology students’ published research has examined test development, personality assessment, psychopathology, gender and race/ethnicity issues, jury processes, and public policy, among other topics.
+Students’ practicum experiences have involved work with serious mental illness (SMI), people with brain injuries, persons with a substance use disorder, adolescents, children and families, and persons in the legal system.
+Practicum settings have included a variety of inpatient and residential settings, private psychological practices, and correctional settings.
 In addition, the program operates its own Psychological Services Center where students provide services to a broad range of community clientele.

 Students applying to this program must be admitted to Sam Houston State University as doctoral students.
 Doctoral students admitted to the university who have not received a Masters degree at another institution obtain the MA in Clinical Psychology: Pre-Doctoral on their way to obtaining the Ph.D. in Clinical Psychology.
 Applicants seeking admission to the doctoral program in clinical psychology must submit the following directly to the Office of Graduate Admissions: